TartuNLP/epub-api/README.md

 The entrypoint of the container first runs the database migration and then starts the server with `uvicorn app:app --host 0.0.0.0 --proxy-headers --log-config logging/logging.ini`.
 The `CMD` parameter can be used to define additional [Uvicorn parameters](https://www.uvicorn.org/deployment/).
-For example, `["--log-config", "logging/debug.ini", "--root-path", "/api/speech-to-text"]` enables debug logging (as the last `--log-config` flag is used) and allows the API to be deployed to the non-root path `/api/speech-to-text`.
+For example, `["--log-config", "logging/debug.ini", "--root-path", "/api/epub-to-audiobook"]` enables debug logging (as the last `--log-config` flag is used) and allows the API to be deployed to the non-root path `/api/epub-to-audiobook`.

 The service is available on port `8000`.
 The API documentation is available under the `/docs` endpoint.

 The RabbitMQ connection parameters are set with environment variables.
-By default, the exchange name `speech-to-text` will be used and requests will be sent to the worker using the routing key `speech-to-text.{lang}` where `{lang}` refers to the 2-letter ISO langauge code (for example `speech-to-text.et`).
+By default, the exchange name `epub-to-audiobook` will be used and requests will be sent to the worker.